ibabushkin/ibabushkin.github.io/Binding Capstone to Haskell.md

 poses no real value (as a C implementation of all your code dealing with disassembly would likely be equally fast and even easier to interface to).
 However, the performance drawbacks and other problems of that approach need to be carefully evaluated.
 Maybe I'll find a compromise to combine the two approaches in a sane manner.
-Ideas in that direction would be a use of `Stata`, both API's for different usecases, and so on.
+Ideas in that direction would be a use of `State`, both API's for different usecases, and so on.